bow-swift/bow-arch/Documentation.app/Jekyll/Home.md

 ## 🚧 Clear separation of concerns

-The core concepts int the library are state, action, dispatcher, view, and component.
+The core concepts in the library are state, input, dispatcher, view, and component.
 Each one of them deals with a specific concern, and lets us separate how our code deals with different aspects of application development.

 ## 📦 Modularity